liatrio/autogov-policy-library/README.md

 gh attestation \ verify oci://ghcr.io/liatrio/liatrio-gh-autogov-workflows@sha256:efa6fcc6c8059a5fcc2c2dcdcdb83a57a7bfe480bceefbeb99d86f480a8e8aae \ -o liatrio \ --format json \ -jq '.[0].attestation.bundle.dsseEnvelope.payload' \ | base64 -d | jq
 ```

-> note this will only give you the first attestation object of the bundle downloaded.
+> Note: This will only give you the first attestation object of the bundle downloaded.
 You can increase the index at .[0] to get other attestation objects.

 ### Creating Policy